felixfbecker/langserver/README.md

 * given a location, what is the corresponding "jump-to-def" location (where the entity is declared)?
 * given a location, what are all the locations where the entity at that location is referenced (including its declaration)?

-In answering these questions, the language server is expected to implement a subset of the [Microsoft Language Server Protocol](https://github.com/Microsoft/language-server-protocol) (LSP).
+To answer these questions, a language server must implement a subset of the [Microsoft Language Server Protocol](https://github.com/Microsoft/language-server-protocol) (LSP).

 ## Required Methods